 - First of all, you can create simple tutorials that walk them through each step.

 - You and your VA will need to come up with signature graphics that he will use in the future

 - It is very important to ask your VA to send you a Test email campaign, before sending them out to clients

 - Give examples of what you’re looking for via screenshots, links, and attachments.

-- You need to explain your VA how to write and update offers, also Compile, verify, record and process forms and documents
+- You need to explain to your VA how to write and update offers, also Compile, verify, record, and process forms and documents

 - Ensure real estate contracts are processed properly and in a timely matter, with a focus on detail